University (film): Soundtrack

-Reception
+Critical reception

-Malathi Rangarajan of The Hindu opined that "Yet this "University", which is a decent, dignified portrayal of love, has an indisputable freshness about it".
+Malathi Rangarajan of The Hindu opined that "The imperfect lip-sync at many points, and minor faux pas such as the one about caller-id telephones, could have been avoided. [...]
+Yet this University, which is a decent, dignified portrayal of love, has an indisputable freshness about it".
 Sify gave a mixed review stating that "University like the title, is all about half-baked love mixed with the right ingredients like music and comedy.
 But somehow the film peters out after a promising start".

-Chennai Online called the film a "a peppy, youthful film with an interesting fresh star team and a pace that doesn't lag".
+Malini Mannath of Chennai Online called the film a "a peppy, youthful film with an interesting fresh star team and a pace that doesn't lag".
+Cinesouth wrote, "The faint thread of suspense in the screenplay and Vivek's comedy are the only two things that make this film slightly watch-able.
+Other than these, the film is extremely frustrating".